littleBurgerrr/DOA_slam/README.md

 # Statement
 Our previous work has been accepted by IEEE Robotics Automation Letters!
-(Reference [19], namely one of the comparison algorithms in this paper)
+(Reference [19], namely one of the comparison algorithms in this paper)⭐⭐⭐

 # DOA_slam
 We will release our code upon acceptance to provide complete information about our implementation and to facilitate future work.
 And we have updated supplementary materials. 🚀🚀🚀 🌹🌹🌹